 If you’ve undergone a thyroidectomy or are about to, you might be wondering if that’s the end of your thyroid-related challenges.
-This is especially true if you’ve dealt with thyroid eye disease (TED).
+This is especially true if you’ve dealt with Thyroid Eye Disease (TED).

 Does a Thyroidectomy Stop Thyroid Eye Disease?